Have you ever attended a yoga class during lunch and upon your return had a co-worker say, “Must be nice, I’m too busy for yoga”?

-In my role as a health coach the need for self-care comes up with almost every client.
+In my role as a health coach the need for and benefits of self-care comes up with almost every client.
 Regardless of age, gender, whether they’re working, retired, with or without kids, most people see self-care as vital and missing in their lives.

 In my coaching, self-care is where self-awareness and self-regulation come together.

 It’s regularly taking a moment to pause, check in, and ask “okay, what am I really feeling right now?
 And what do I need to support my health and wellbeing?
 What choice will the healthy future me need me to make right now?”